Elizabeth Hurley, 54, Sizzles In A Skimpy Strapless Bikini In The Maldives

 Elizabeth Hurley proved once again that age is most definitely nothing but a number as she slipped into a pretty skimpy bikini while vacationing in the Maldives.
-The stunning British actress and model looked years younger than her actual age of 54 as she flashed her curves and her big smile while making her way into the water in a hot snap shared to Instagram.
+The stunning British actress and model looked years younger than her actual age of 54 as she flashed her curves and her big smile in a hot snap shared to Instagram.

 The beauty flashed some skin in the photo, which showed her as she walked in the shallow part of the ocean in a bright purple two-piece.
-The fun bikini was taken from her own swimwear line, the eponymously named Elizabeth Hurley Beach, and it was the brand’s official Instagram account who shared the sizzling photo on February 23.
+The fun bikini was taken from her own swimwear line, the eponymously named Elizabeth Hurley Beach, and it was the brand’s official Instagram account that shared the sizzling photo on February 23.

-Elizabeth stood with her legs slightly apart as she gave the account’s followers a good look at her uber toned legs in a pair of pretty skimpy bikini bottoms.

-The briefs didn’t leave a whole lot to the imagination and sat well below her bellybutton with ties on both sides of her hips.
+Elizabeth stood with her legs slightly apart as she gave the account’s followers a good look at her incredibly toned legs in a pair of pretty skimpy bikini bottoms.
+The briefs didn’t leave a whole lot to the imagination and sat well below her navel, with ties on both sides of her hips.

 Her flat middle was also on show, perfectly framed in between the bottoms and the strapless top she wore in the same bold color.